 CNN reported that at least four other witnesses told authorities they may have heard more than eight shots.
 They are Jesse Unruh, Frank Mankiewicz, Estelyn Duffy LaHive, and Booker Griffin.
 Furthermore, there is an audio recording of the assassination that was captured by a freelance journalist named Stanislaw Pruszynski.
 Some experts say the audio recording captured the sound of 13 shots.

 An acoustic expert named Philip van Praag examined the audio, which the Polish journalist did not realize he was recording at the time. “…there are two pairs of double shots that occurred so close together it is inconceivable that Sirhan could have fired them all.
 The third and fourth shots and the seventh and eighth were separated by 122 and 149 milliseconds respectively,” Spartacus Educational alleges.

-“One witness said that those shots came so close together that he could scarcely believe they were fired from one gun,” and another witness said the shots sounded like they came from a machine gun, legendary news anchor Walter Conkrite said in one of the news broadcasts from the time, which you can watch below.
+“One witness said that those shots came so close together that he could scarcely believe they were fired from one gun,” and another witness said the shots sounded like they came from a machine gun, legendary news anchor Walter Conkrite said in one of the news broadcasts from the time.

 According to CNN, “The Los Angeles County coroner determined that three bullets struck Kennedy’s body and a fourth passed harmlessly through his clothing.”

 The Post noted that a ballistics expert testified at trial that a bullet in Kennedy’s body matched Sirhan’s gun, but other experts found that bullets at the scene were from different guns.
 Some also argue that possible bullet holes in door frames show there had to be a second gunman.